mongodb/specifications/source/find_getmore_killcursors_commands.rst

 2015-10-13 added guidance on batchSize values as related to the **getMore** command.
 SlaveOk flag SHOULD not be set on getMore and killCursors commands.
 Introduced maxAwaitTimeMS option for setting maxTimeMS on getMore commands when the cursor is a tailable cursor with awaitData set.

 2015-10-21 If no **maxAwaitTimeMS** is specified, the driver SHOULD not set **maxTimeMS** on the **getMore** command.

+2016-08-15 Changed $explain modifier to MUST use explain command from SHOULD.